-•stderr_stream: a callable that will receive the stream of the process stderr.
+•stderr_stream: a mapping that defines the stream for the process stderr.
 Defaults to None.

-When provided, stdout_stream is a mapping containing two keys:

--stream: the callable that will receive the updates streaming.
-Defaults to circus.stream.FileStream

--refresh_time: the delay between two stream checks.
+Optional.
+When provided, stderr_stream is a mapping containing up to three keys: - class: the stream class.
+Defaults to circus.stream.FileStream - filename: the filename, if using a FileStream - refresh_time: the delay between two stream checks.
 Defaults to 0.3 seconds.

+This mapping will be used to create a stream callable of the specified class.